NEVERDARK SERIES 2019Outstanding stories brought to life by expert performers for one-night-only shows.

 Featuring UTE GFRERER

-With songs by K. Weill, L. Bernstein, R. Rogers, C. Porter, S. Sondheim and others we are exploring the world of the seven deadly sins like lust, sloth, greed, pride and envy.
+With songs by K. Weill, L. Bernstein, R. Rogers, C. Porter, S. Sondheim and others we are exploring the world of sins and sinful behavior.
 This is a fun and somewhat saucy evening that everybody will enjoy!
 Costume changes and the channeling of Marlene Dietrich and Edith Piaf included.

 UTE GFRERER, A native of Austria is an internationally acclaimed singer and performer, with a varied repertoire ranging from classical opera, operetta and Lied to 20th century masterpieces of Kurt Weill, French chanson and Broadway.
 After studying Voice and Acting in Los Angeles, Ute Gfrerer was a soloist in opera houses and concert stages such as the Zurich Opera, the Vienna Volksoper, Alte Oper Frankfurt, the NHK Hall in Tokyo, The Megaron in Athens, the Festspielhaus Baden Baden and the Barbican Hall in London.

 She worked with a number of renowned conductors, including Nikolaus Harnoncourt, Franz Welser-Moest, Thomas Hengelbrook, Latham König, Ralf Weikert, Carlos Kalmar, Bertrand de Billy and lngo Metzmacher on concert and opera stages in Zurich, Hamburg, Frankfurt, Munich, London, Tokyo, Amsterdam, Berlin, Lisbon, Salzburg, Bregenz und Vienna.